murbina05/qp-ivar-consensus/README.rst

 How to test this package?
 -------------------------
-In order to test the qp-fastp package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
+In order to test the qp-ivar-trim package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
 Also, if Qiita is running with the default server SSL certificate,